-Upcoming Baptism Preparation Classes are November 17th & 24th at 10:10 a.m. in the teachers lounge, Room 22.
-These classes which are offered quarterly are required to have your child baptized if you have not attended classes in the last 24 months.
+Upcoming Baptism Preparation Classes are February 16th & 23rd at 10:10 a.m. in the Teachers Lounge, Room 22.
+These classes, which are offered quarterly, are required to have your child baptized if you have not attended classes in the last 24 months.

 Congratulations!
 That is, if you are checking this site to schedule a baptism, for that means God has blessed you with His most precious gift- a child.

 The Sacrament of Baptism is about making him/her a child of God and an heir to the kingdom.
 It is the first Sacrament one receives, making him/her a member of the Church.
 It is the Sacrament which brings Santifying Grace and gives your child the gift of supernatural faith.

 We are so happy for you, and we are here to help you through the baptismal process.
 Here are the following steps:

 Baptism Prep Classes

 You must call the parish office (513-521-8440) to register for Baptism classes.